RapidSoftwareSolutions/Marketplace-Quandl-Package/README.md

 | filterValue      | String     | Filter value.
 Example: SPY

 ## Quandl.filterColumns
-It is possible to download only certain desired rows from a table, by specifying one or more columns to act as criteria to filter rows.
-If the value in a given column matches the filter argument, then the row containing that value is returned.
+It is possible to select specific table columns to download, by identifying them with the columns parameter.

 | Field        | Type       | Description
 |--------------|------------|----------